ignaciomarvinjohn/uetlm/README.md

 # U-Net Encapsulated Transformer for Reducing Dimensionality in Training Large Language Models
 This is the main repository for the paper "U-Net Encapsulated Transformer for Reducing Dimensionality in Training Large Language Models".

-We will provide the code once the paper is published.
+You can access the paper [here](https://dl.acm.org/doi/10.1145/3735653).

+Source codes will be provided soon, so stay tuned!

 # Abstract